Last Updated: 8/1/20 | August 1st, 2020

 I think you stumble onto it.

 You go out and live life and then, one day, realize: “this thing..this thing I’m doing now…is the thing that lights my fire the most.”

-Years ago, I knew a girl in Thailand whose uncle fell terribly ill.
-He was in the hospital in Bangkok, and we were all unsure if he would make it.
-My friend, a former marketing manager from NYC, realized while she was caring for her uncle that that was what she was passionate about.
+My friend, a former marketing manager from NYC, realized while she was caring for her uncle that was what she was passionate about.
 When her trip was over, instead of going back to her old job, she went to school to become a nurse.

 My friend Matt recently got into gardening.
 He and his wife love growing their own food.
 With every new season, he finds himself more drawn to farming issues, land use, and gardening, and less interested in his law practice.
 So much so that, after his wife finishes her doctorate, they are looking for a town for her to teach in where they can buy a farm and he can become a farmer.

-The same happened to me.
-Once I started traveling, I found out that what I wanted to live for was travel.
-That was my passion.
+Once I started traveling, I found out that what I lived for was travel.

 If you are unhappy or daydream your life away but want amazing things, you have to make a change.